andrewh0/tech-talks/README.md

 ### Prettier

-From the client and root folders, you can run the following command to format the client and server code, respectively.
+From the client and root folders, you can run the following command to format the client and backend code, respectively.

 ```
 yarn run prettier